Articles About Ponant

 $ – $$ Moderate to Expensive

 Open bar throughout ship, stocked cabin mini-bar, and all soft drinks.
+New for 2019 is free WiFi in all cabin categories on all ships.

 The ships, with such an expanding fleet, roam all over the world on one- to two-week cruises, from the Caribbean and Med, to Alaska, Seychelles, French Polynesia, Indonesia, South America, Antarctica and more.
 The poles are the limit.
 Highlights include: